heycatch/goshikimori/graphql/README_en.md

   //    4) isMangaka: false;
   //    5) isProducer: false;
   //
-  // The available values can be found in the function description: graphql.Values();
+  // The available values can be found in the function description: graph.Values();
-  // The available interface parameters can be found in the function description: graphql.PeopleSchema();
+  // The available interface parameters can be found in the function description: graph.PeopleSchema();
   schema, err := graph.PeopleSchema(
     graph.Values("id", "name", "russian", "url", "website", "birthOn{year month day date}"), "satsuki", 1, 1, true, false, false,